bevyengine/bevy/CONTRIBUTING.md

 When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.
 Use a generous sprinkling of keywords in your description: these are commonly used to search for a specific example.
+See the [example style guide](.github/contributing/example-style-guide.md) to help make sure the style of your example matches what we're already using.

 More complex demonstrations of functionality are also welcome, but for now belong in community tutorials or template games.